Koniverse/SubWallet-ChainList/pull_request_template.md

-** Please name the issue/PR with this format** [Blockchain] [Your project name (optional)] [Asset symbol (optional)] A short description of your issue
+** Please name the issue/PR after this format** [Blockchain] [Your project name (optional)] [Asset symbol (optional)] A short description of your issue

-**If this is your team first time integrating, the following information is required**
+**If this is your first time integrating, the following information is required**
 - A short introduction about your project/ your team
-- Basic information about your team
+- Basic information about your team (as transparent as possible)
 - Whitepaper (if you have one)
 - Social media links (telegram, discord, website, linkedin,...)
 - Any other useful material so we can get to know you better
+- An email (and element channel if you have one)
+- Github
+- Any grant information you can provide (W3F Grants, Substrate Builders Program,...) (optional)

 Please tag @RyanDinh8 or @Mabel-Nguyen if you want to discuss business